Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Art Gallery of the Accademia Carrara

 After you’ve seen some history and architecture in Bergamo, be sure to stop by this beautiful art museum.
 Accademia Carrara first started as an academy and gallery back in 1780.
-It is dedicated to paintings of the Renaissance and houses work from many world-famous Italian artists.
-This includes paintings by Bellini, Lotto, Botticelli, Raphael, and other legends.

 Bergamo Italy Alta Guide

-Stroll Along the Bergamo Alta Walls
+Stroll Along the Bergamo Old Town Walls

-After you’ve experienced all the best things to do in Bergamo Alta, don’t forget to stroll the actual walls!
+After you’ve experienced all the best things to do in Bergamo Italy, don’t forget to stroll the actual walls!
 The views are simply amazing and you can get all kinds of different angles as you walk around the upper town.
-On a nice day, you can even bring a picnic and sit on the grass overlooking the city and Bergamo mountains.

 Bergamo Alta City Walls

-Bergamo Alta Eats & Treats
+Bergamo Italy Eats & Treats

-Bergamo Alta is filled with endless world-class restaurants and cute cafes to enjoy.
+Bergamo old town is filled with endless world-class restaurants and cute cafes to enjoy.
 While the fancy places may catch your eye, don’t skip out on the local pizza shops and bakeries.
-Below we’ve listed some must-try foods and a few restaurants we went into when visiting Bergamo in Italy.
-The only problem you’ll have is picking just one!

 Polenta: Most Bergamo restaurants will have this gooey specialty, which is polenta topped with cheese and other sauces.
 The traditional dish is definitely worth a try if you’ve never had it.